contao/docs/docs/manual/layout/templates/twig/twig-template-reuse.en.md

 All non-customized blocks are automatically taken from the parent template.

 {{% example "Extension for the text element" %}}
-We create a new template for the content element text via the back end and insert an additional text into the block `{% block text %}` block with an additional text.
+We create a new template for the content element text via the back end and insert an additional text into the `{% block text %}` block with an additional text.

 ```twig
 {# /templates/content_element/text.html.twig #}